 Calculation: Number of years in job (3) + number of years at current address (3) – number of credit cards (1) = Credit Score (4)

 Your credit score would go up to 4, and you would instantly have good credit.
 This is how credit repair works.

 Is Credit Repair that Easy?

-Credit repair is not always so easy, because the bank or credit reporting company won’t tell you about the details of their credit scoring equations.
-Also, since the 1920s, these systems have become more accurate at predicting if people would default but have also gotten a lot more detailed.
-One of the most popular scoring systems is called a FICO score, named after the people who invented it in 1956.
-FICO (or similar) scores are really complicated and change all the time, so credit repair becomes more complicated.
+Credit repair is not always easy, because the bank or credit reporting company won’t tell you about the details of their credit scoring equations.
+One of the most popular scoring systems, the FICO score, are really complicated and change all the time, so credit repair becomes more complicated.

 A FICO score is based on various factors, such as:

 - Signs of responsibility and stability (lived in the same place for a long time, had the same job for a long time, home ownership);